ferebee/HIP/0148-reallocate-mobile-mapping-rewards.md

 4. The number of Helium Mobile subscribers turning off mapping is quite high given the impact on battery and the lack of clear benefit to the end user once the focus shifted to normal, non-crypto subscribers.
 5. While the mapping data set has been used in an "observed demand" layer on Helium World, it has not been very useful in guiding deployers to locations to deploy at.
 This is partially due to polluted data sets, but mostly because carrier offload locations are a much higher quality signal of where to deploy than mapping data.

+The Service Provider Rewards Pool was designed to reward multiple Service Providers on the network based on their contribution to the network.
+Since that has not materialized, has existing complexity around both tracking the DC burned, and raises questions what to do with any overage if the SP does not transfer enough to use up the pool fully.
+The Referral program was designed to try to utilize these overages but the same effect can be achieved in other ways.

 Helium Mobile has had much more success in attracting and retaining subscribers that are not crypto-focused.
 While referral rewards are a great way to incentivize existing subscribers to refer new subscribers, the original intent of the crypto-based Referral program is replaced with a points-based program.
-The Referral rewards were taken as a carrier-configurable percentage of the Service Provider Pool.
+The Referral rewards were taken as a carrier-configurable percentage of the Service Provider Pool Overage.
 With this HIP, we propose to have them stay in the Service Provider Rewards pool for use by the Service Provider for user and networking incentives.

 Finally, since the Oracle Operator rewards are not being used, we propose to move them to the Service Provider Rewards pool.
 This simplifies the rewards structure to a simpler set of deployers, stakers, and service providers.